INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

 i.e. the utility function of each agent only depends on his direct connections.
 Its basic idea is to first figure out the links that are surely to be absent or built.
 These links decompose the whole network into smaller ones, to which we then conduct an exhaustive searching.

-In this folder, we show the our implementation of DAE and distribute it along with our algorithm LogTP.
+In this folder, we show our implementation of DAE and distribute it along with our algorithm LogTP.

 - `main.m`: the main program of ALogTP, including the parameter settings, decomposition of networks, and the implementation of LogTP to the subnetworks.

 - `dvalue.m`: to compute the difference of payoff in a given network.

-   Input: N, e, d, paramters for the problem; net in [0,1]^L, a given network; i, j, the corresponding agents; lin, output of `link.m`.
+   Input: N, e, d, parameters for the problem; net in [0,1]^L, a given network; i, j, the corresponding agents; lin, output of `link.m`.

   Output: y, the difference (between the cases xij = 1 ad xij=0) of agent i's payoff functions in a given network.